 Lead compounds were optimized by iterative medicinal chemistry to improve drug-like properties.
 Subsequently, by tapping into the scientific literature, publicly available databases, and our internal exploratory pharmacology, our scientific team developed therapeutic hypotheses and identified potential addressable patient populations.
 This strategy yielded three significant Orphagen pipeline programs.

 Orphagen believes strongly in partnerships and collaborations to accelerate our path to discovery, clinical development and commercialization.
 We have attracted significant partners and continue to be open to a wide range of collaborators.
 As we approach a pivotal company milestone of moving into clinical development with OR-449, we will continue to evaluate collaboration and business development opportunities for both this lead candidate and other programs.

-Orphagen’s first major strategic success was a partnership with the Pharmaceutical Division of Japan Tobacco for further development of RORγ antagonists in 2008.
-The partnership was the first of many development programs for oral RORγ antagonists that swept the industry including Merck, Pfizer, Amgen, J&J, Abbvie, GSK, Takeda, Sanofi-Aventis and AstraZeneca.
-Unfortunately, no program has moved beyond a Phase 2 clinical trial in psoriasis to date.
+Our legacy of successful partnerships began in 2008.
+Orphagen achieved a major strategic partnership with the Pharmaceutical Division of Japan Tobacco (JT) for further development of small molecule antagonists to the orphan nuclear receptor RORγ for autoimmune diseases such as psoriasis.
+The partnership was the first of many competitive development programs for oral RORγ antagonists that swept the industry including major pharmaceutical companies such as Merck, Pfizer, Amgen, J&J, AbbVie, GSK, and Takeda.
+Orphagen has entered into smaller research collaborations with several other pharmaceutical companies based on its internally developed technology.

 Recent publications on OR-449